Want to know more? — Subscribe

 In reality, he didn't yet have any warehouses or merchandise.
 Instead, he took pictures of shoes at nearby stores and posted them on the internet.
 When orders started coming in, Nick bought them from local stores and mailed them out himself.

-In addition to validation of the app idea, you will now have collected a treasure trove of customer feedback on various key points.
-As you design your own app, you must be sure to correctly interpret the results.
-What do your potential customers like, and what do they want to chang?
-What’s working well, and what specifically is so appealing about it?
+In addition to app idea validation, you will now have collected a treasure trove of customer feedback on various key points.
+As you design your app, you must be sure to interpret the results correctly.
+What do your potential customers like, and what do they want to change?
+What's working well, and what specifically is so appealing about it?

-Once your app development ideas have been validated, it’s time to make some decisions.
+Once your app development ideas have been validated, it's time to make some decisions.
 You can continue developing a specific startup idea.
-If that doesn’t seem feasible, though, you might want to pivot away from your original concept.
+However, if that doesn't seem feasible, you might want to pivot away from your original concept.
 The rule here is that you need to make a logical assessment of the project based on the feedback that you have received.

 There is no easy Android app maker, or one for iOS either, for that matter.
 The process is going to be meticulous if you want the finished product to satisfy your niche.
 There isn't a mobile application builder that is one-size-fits-all, which is why you must make sure that your team is experienced and dedicated.

-You will find interesting an article on how much does it cost to develop a mobile app with feature breakdown and article about app business plan.
+You will find an interesting article on how much it costs to develop a mobile app with a feature breakdown and another one about app business plans.

 Tip: Your team should only move forward at this stage if you truly feel that your app has been validated.
-They should have the customer journey at the front of their minds, as well as what the result of that journey should be.
+There should be the customer journey at the front of their minds and what the result of that journey should be.
 In most cases, you are looking for a conversion.
-If use of the app does not end with the customer buying something, then it should be considered a failure.
+If the use of the app does not end with the customer buying something, then it should be considered a failure.

 You can have the best business plan in the world, but without clients, it is doomed to fail.
 You must craft a strategy that is realistic based on all of the research that you have done.
 You should be prepared to show your plan to investors, partners, and any other interested parties that might be able to assist you financially.
 How to invest in apps is something that many financiers are wondering.
 You need to be able to swoop in and offer something to dazzle them.